-- Funds Used to Design, Develop, Conduct and Evaluate an Exercise Includes costs related to planning, meeting space and other meeting costs, facilitation costs, materials and supplies, travel, and documentation. - Hiring of Full or Part-Time Staff or Contractors/Consultants Full or part-time staff may be hired to support exercise-related activities.
+- Funds Used to Design, Develop, Conduct, and Evaluate an Exercise Includes costs related to planning, meeting space and other meeting costs, facilitation costs, materials and supplies, travel, and documentation.
+Grantees are encouraged to use government facilities to conduct meetings and conferences whenever possible. - Hiring of Full or Part-Time Staff or Contractors/Consultants Full or parttime staff may be hired to support exercise-related activities.
 Such costs must be included within the funding allowed for program management personnel expenses, which must not exceed 15 percent of the total allocation.
 The applicant's formal written procurement policy or the Federal Acquisition Regulations (FAR) whichever is more stringent must be followed.
-In no case is dual compensation allowable. - Overtime and Backfill Overtime and backfill costs associated with the design, development, and conduct of exercises are allowable expenses.
-These costs are allowed only to the extent the payment for such services is in accordance with the policies of the state or unit(s) of local government and has the approval of the state or the awarding agency, whichever is applicable.
-In no case is dual compensation allowable (see above). - Travel Travel costs are allowable as expenses by employees who are on travel status for official business related to the planning and conduct of exercise project(s). - Supplies Supplies are items that are expended or consumed during the course of the planning and conduct of the exercise project(s) (e.g., copying paper, gloves, tape, non-sterile masks, and disposable protective equipment). - Other Items These costs include the rental of space/locations for exercise planning and conduct, rental of equipment (e.g., portable toilets, tents), food, refreshments, gasoline, exercise signs, badges, etc.
+In no case is dual compensation allowable. - Overtime and Backfill The entire amount of overtime costs, including payments related to backfilling personnel, which are the direct result of time spent on the design, development, and conduct of exercises are allowable expenses.
+These costs are allowed only to the extent the payment for such services is in accordance with the policies of the State or unit(s) of local government and has the approval of the State or the awarding agency, whichever is applicable.
+In no case is dual compensation allowable.
+That is, an employee of a unit of government may not receive compensation from their unit or agency of government AND from an award for a single period of time (e.g., 1:00 p.m. to 5:00 p.m.), even though such work may benefit both activities. - Travel Travel costs are allowable as expenses by employees who are on travel status for official business related to the planning and conduct of exercise project(s) or HSEEP programmatic requirements as described in the HSEEP website (e.g., Improvement Plan Workshops, Training and Exercise Plan). - Supplies Supplies are items that are expended or consumed during the course of the planning and conduct of the exercise project(s) (e.g., copying paper, gloves, tape, non-sterile masks, and disposable protective equipment). - Other Items These costs include the rental of equipment (e.g., portable toilets, tents), food, gasoline, exercise signs, badges, etc.